Anna Pavlovna of Russia: Crown Princess

 Her marriage was stormy.
 From the beginning, Anna considered herself superior in rank to William.
 In 1829, several pieces of her jewellery were stolen in Brussels, and she suspected her spouse of having stolen them, as he was at the time in debt and mixing with people she considered to be questionable.
 The adultery of her spouse created conflicts between them.

 The Belgian Revolution forced both Anna and William to leave their home in Brussels and relocate to the Netherlands.
 During the revolution William and his father the king had different opinions on how to deal with the revolution, and Anna acted as mediator to ease the tension between them.
 This was the only occasion when Anna became involved in political affairs.
-She showed support to her spouse in public, and accompanied him when his father exiled him to Willemsdorp (nl) near Moerdijk.
+She showed support to her spouse in public, and accompanied him when his father exiled him to Willemsdorp near Moerdijk.

 After 1830 Anna stayed in the Netherlands as crown princess, and focused on this role.
 During her time in the Netherlands, she studied the Dutch language, history and culture, and founded more than fifty orphanages.
 Anna spoke French with her spouse, as French was the international language of the European aristocracy, but she was tutored in the Dutch language by Arie van der Spuij, and came to speak better Dutch than William.
 She considered it her duty to fulfil her public role as a royal woman and charity was a part of this role: she founded the commissiën van weldadigheid ("charity commission") in Soest and Baarn, and the Koninklijke Winternaaischool Scheveningen, a school in needlework for poor women and girls, and gave financial contributions to the schools Anna Paulowna and Sophiaschool.
 During the Belgian Revolution, she founded the hospital Willemshospitaal in The Hague for wounded soldiers, whom she visited.
 After the death of her mother-in-law in 1837, she took over the protection of the charity organization 'moedergenootschappen' ('mother foundations').